KDE/krita/3rdparty/README.md

 4. On Windows, you will also need Python 3.6.2 (technically any versions of 3.6 is fine, but it's not tested): https://www.python.org.
 Make sure to have that version of python.exe in your path.
 This version of Python will be used for two things: to configure Qt and to build the Python scripting module.
 Make sure the version you download is exactly python-3.6.2.
 Make sure that this version of Python comes first in your path.
 Do not set PYTHONHOME or PYTHONPATH.

+Make sure that your Python will have the correct architecture for the version you are trying to build: https://www.python.org/downloads/windows/

 == Setup your environment ==